If you’re a technology or software company looking to generate more inbound leads through your website, this is for you.

 Across complex and often lengthy B2B buying journeys, getting prospects to sign-up to your mailing list or click a call-to-action might be the easy bit.
 But companies need to engage in the process of nurturing leads and guiding them along their buying journey if they want to ensure they generate genuine marketing qualified leads.

-This post just scratches the surface of developing a strategy that boosts high quality leads and ensures your B2B technology business doesn’t waste too much time targeting those who are unlikely to take the next step on their buyer’s journey.
+This post just scratches the surface of developing a strategy that boosts marketing qualified leads and ensures your B2B technology business doesn’t waste too much time targeting those who are unlikely to take the next step on their buyer’s journey.

 For more info, read our Ultimate Guide to Inbound Marketing for B2B Tech Companies.

-Before any marketing team can work towards generating high quality leads, it is vital they spend time defining what “high-quality” means to your brand.
+Before any marketing team can work towards generating marketing qualified leads, it is vital they spend time defining what “high-quality” means to your brand.
 This usually starts with defining user personas and truly understanding the demographics of your buyer – and most importantly, what their pain points and challenges are that you can solve for them.

 Once you have your buyer personas defined, creating a content strategy and selecting the right channels for digital marketing becomes much easier.

-Ensuring that your whole team are on the same page with regards to what a high quality lead looks like not only creates strong foundations for your digital strategy, but will help to align your sales and marketing teams.
+Ensuring that your whole team are on the same page with regards to what a marketing qualified lead looks like not only creates strong foundations for your digital marketing strategy but will help to align your sales and marketing teams.
 The power of sales and marketing working side by side and collaboratively can be huge.

 Content you might like to create could include:

 Content that is mapped to buyer intent and based on SEO keyword research will also give you the benefit of bringing in more targeted and quality organic SEO traffic to your website.